-Timothy Bradley defeats Manny Pacquiao to win WBO welterweight title
+Timothy Bradley defeated Manny Pacquiao to win WBO welterweight title

-Two judges score fight for Bradley; other judge scores fight for Pacquiao
+Two judges scored fight for Bradley, other judge scored fight for Pacquiao

 Bradley remains unbeaten; Pacquiao suffers first loss since 2005

-Pacquiao appeared to dominate Bradley during the fight at the MGM Grand in Las Vegas on Saturday night, but the judges felt otherwise.
+Pacquiao appeared to dominate Bradley during the fight at the MGM Grand in Las Vegas, but the judges felt otherwise.

 Two of the ringside judges had the fight 115-113 for Bradley while the other judge scored it 115-113 for Pacquiao.